All articles

 Which Colleges Are a Good Fit?

 Choosing a school that meets your academic, social, and budget requirements can be challenging.
-Add your interests to a list and research which colleges have majors relating to that subject.
+Add your interests to a list and research which colleges have majors in that subject.
 You may even discover some schools you never heard of!

-The more colleges you connect with, the better your chances of ending up at a school that really is the best match for you.
-Create a Appily account to find which schools match what’s most important to you — your budget, your majors, your style.
+The more colleges you connect with, the better your chances of ending up at a school that is truly the best match for you.
+Create an Appily account to find which schools match what’s most important to you—your budget, your majors, and your style.

 What Scholarship Opportunities Are Open to Me?